WordPress/book/Content/Part 3/19-automattic.md

 The company launched with four employees: Donncha O Caiomh, the original developer of WordPress MU, worked on WordPress.com's infrastructure with Ryan Boren, Matt, and Andy Skelton.
 They left their jobs and put their faith in WordPress -- that it could grow beyond its roots as a small project to a platform that could sustain a blogging business.

-In January 2006, Toni Schneider joined as CEO, or "adult supervision."
-Toni was a developer and later CEO of OddPost, a startup which was acquired by Yahoo! and became the basis of Yahoo! mail.
+In January 2006, Toni Schneider joined as CEO (or "adult supervision" for the only 19-year-old Matt).
+Toni was a developer and later CEO of OddPost, a startup that was acquired by Yahoo! and became the basis of Yahoo! mail.
 After setting up the Yahoo!
-Developer Network, Toni left for new challenges at Automattic.
+Developer Network, Toni joined Automattic for a new challenge.

 Toni had had his first exposure to the power of open source while working on OddPost.
 OddPost didn't have a spam filter and needed one, and an open source project provided the solution.
 Paul Graham had introduced his idea of [Bayesian spam filtering](http://www.paulgraham.com/spam.html); he open-sourced the idea, and Toni's team implemented it at OddPost.
 "It just showed me that this is a really powerful model," [he recalls](http://archive.wordpress.org/interviews/2013_07_27_Schneider.html#L28).